Introduction to CSS Border Style

 }

-We will join or combine the above two snippets of code to get the final CSS file and this completes the CSS part of the code.
-Moving on to the HTML part, similar to the above example, we will create a page, such that we are calling the external style sheet and making use of the elements and classes that we have written the styling for.
+We will combine the above two snippets of code to get the final CSS file, which completes the CSS part of the code.
+Moving on to the HTML part, similar to the above example, we will create a page that calls the external style sheet and uses the elements and classes that we have written the styling for.
 Coding is as follows.

 HTML Code: